 With this, you can set maximum pages in the hundreds.
 Hence, you are able to retain your browser history for years.

 Lastly, it is important to point out that there is no defined method to prevent users from deleting cookies and browser history on Firefox.

 As such, to monitor web traffic, especially at work, you may have to adopt the services of a proxy server or you can simply password key sections (like the privacy section) of your browser.
 You can also use extensions and/or plugins.

 First and foremost, you need to modify your privacy settings to save all cookies and data on your Chrome browser, and ensure you can access every information on your browser history.
 To do this, simply follow the steps below.

-This is relatively a rudimentary method, and any user with a mid-level tech know-how would easily by-pass it and clear the browser history.
+This is relatively a rudimentary method, and any user with mid-level tech know-how would easily bypass it and clear the browser history.
 Nevertheless, you can also try the method below.